 Kellyanne Conway says Trump "wants his old job back," and would like to announce within weeks

+Kellyanne Conway says Trump "wants his old job back," and would like to announce within weeksget the free app

 Former President Trump could be a presidential candidate by the end of the year, according to Kellyanne Conway, one of Trump's top advisers and his 2016 campaign manager.